Order by 13th December for Christmas Proposal: Shop Quickship Rings

 However, when it comes to taking photos on your smartphone, Tom suggests that “it's best to avoid taking a photo in direct light as this could create a glare.
 Instead, you should put your hand over the camera lens to block the light or change your camera angle ever so slightly to keep the light from hitting your lens directly.”

-Selecting the perfect background
+4. Selecting the perfect background

 Backgrounds can pose a challenge, as you might find yourself in a breathtaking setting that you want to feature in your photo, or you could be facing a plain, ordinary wall.
 Both can serve as suitable backgrounds, but it's essential to ensure they don't overshadow the main attraction: the ring!

-Tom says “you can’t go wrong with a minimal background, because anything too busy will take the importance off the main part of the image.
+Tom says, “You can’t go wrong with a minimal background, because anything too busy will take the importance off the main part of the image.
 I would personally always use a slightly darker background to make the hand and ring pop.
 It’s also important to choose a background that reminds you of where the engagement took place so you can look back on the picture and feel everything you felt on that special day.”

-Finally, Karolina reminds us “the photo isn’t all about the ring!
-Your family, friends and Instagram followers will respond to the emotive photos you capture of yourself and your partner” so have fun with capturing the moment.
+Finally, Karolina reminds us, “The photo isn’t all about the ring!
+Your family, friends and Instagram followers will respond to the emotive photos you capture of yourself and your partner,” so have fun with capturing the moment.

-Showcase the moments with storytelling
+5. Showcase the moments with storytelling

 A storytelling image is often the most memorable kind of photograph.
 Instead of merely showcasing the engagement ring, consider a photo that tells a story.
 One powerful storytelling moment could be capturing the very instance when the ring is being placed on your finger.